icco/nanowrimo/novel.md

 Once above ground, I hop on my bycicle and head down Market street.
 I get a few hoots and holars from the native inhabitants, but in general it's pretty cold, so people are staring into trash can fires more than looking around.

 I hear a gunshot behind me and start pedaling faster to get the fuck out of there.
+I peddal towards the bay.
+According to my phone, which is relaying directions to my ear, I need to go to a building on the corner of Market and Pine.
+The street numbers on my right get smaller and I pass streets like O'Farrell and Geary.